Alert icon Keyboard navigation enabled.

 • Blog

-Combine Privilege Access Management (PAM) and Active Directory Audit for a Stronger Cyber Defense
+Combine Privilege Access Management (PAM) and Active Directory (AD) Audit for a Stronger Cyber Defense

 Privilege management and audit are complementary capabilities for Active Directory (AD) security.
 In a recent webinar for BeyondTrust, I explained how cyberattackers leverage AD for recon to discover configuration or privilege vulnerabilities that enable lateral movement toward the ultimate target.
 I also discussed incidents where AD itself was compromised by ransomware, virtually bringing an entire enterprise to a halt.